 You’ll be making them all over the place.
 Snake families!

 The kids will love playing with them.
 Or making them along with you!
 My daughter has been making these too, getting better and better at using a hook.
+We’ve also made finger crochet snakes that are super fun to make as well.

 Have fun with crochet!